Acquiring backlinks to content is an effective way to help articles rank.

 This means that generating nofollow links won’t have much of an effect on your website.
 Spending time building these links is unlikely to be an optimal use of your time.

-Low-quality, spammy links such as forum links, blog comments, directory links, and social links are also unlikely to increase your site’s rankings.
+Low-quality, spammy links such as forum links, blog comments, directory links (if done wrong), and social links are also unlikely to increase your site’s rankings.

 Instead, focus on generating high-quality links from authoritative publications if you want fast results.

 How Long Does It Take for Domain Authority to Increase?